13 Magical Things to Do in Nice in Winter (2024-2025)

 Museum of Modern and Contemporary Art Nice – EQRoy – Shutterstock

-Various art movements are represented in the Museum, including New Realism, American Pop Art, Minimal Art or Conceptual Art, The Fluxus group, Figuration Libre, and more.
+Various art movements are represented in the Museum, including New Realism, American Pop Art, Minimal Art or Conceptual Art, the Fluxus group, Figuration Libre, and more.

-MAMAC welcomes its guests Tuesday through Sunday from 11am to 6pm, with an admission fee of 10 euros.
+MAMAC welcomes its guests Tuesday through Sunday from 11am to 6pm, with an admission fee of €15.
+This ticket will get you into 9 museums (including the Matisse Museum, Massena Museum, and the Archaeology Museum of Nice Cimiez) and is good for 4 days.

 Address: Place Yves Klein, 06000 Nice